DevExpress-Examples/XAF_Security_E4908/Console/Readme.md

 	}
 	```

 Note that SecuredObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
-Use the [SecurityStrategy.IsGranted](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Security.SecurityStrategy.IsGranted(DevExpress.ExpressApp.Security.IPermissionRequest)) method to determine when to mask default values with the "Protected Content" placeholder in the UI.
+Use the SecurityStrategy.CanRead method to determine when to mask default values with the "Protected Content" placeholder in the UI.

 > Make sure that the static [EnableRfc2898 and SupportLegacySha512 properties](https://docs.devexpress.com/eXpressAppFramework/112649/Concepts/Security-System/Passwords-in-the-Security-System) in your non-XAF application have same values as in the XAF application where passwords were set.
 Otherwise you won't be able to login.